Diet and eating habits

 Conditions linked with being overweight (such as type 2 diabetes or heart disease) can make you more likely to become seriously ill with COVID-19.
 They can also make it harder to recover.

-If you are very overweight and thinking of losing weight, it is best not to do this while you recover from an illness.
+If you are very overweight and want to lose weight, it is best not to do this while you recover from an illness.
 Wait until you have recovered fully.

 Losing your sense of smell